 Scala is a modern multi-paradigm programming language designed to express common programming patterns in a concise, elegant, and type-safe way.
-It smoothly integrates features of object-oriented and functional languages.
+It seamlessly integrates features of object-oriented and functional languages.

 Scala is object-oriented

 Scala is a pure object-oriented language in the sense that every value is an object.
-Types and behavior of objects are described by classes and traits.
-Classes are extended by subclassing and a flexible mixin-based composition mechanism as a clean replacement for multiple inheritance.
+Types and behaviors of objects are described by classes and traits.
+Classes can be extended by subclassing, and by using a flexible mixin-based composition mechanism as a clean replacement for multiple inheritance.

 Scala is functional

 Scala is also a functional language in the sense that every function is a value.
-Scala provides a lightweight syntax for defining anonymous functions, it supports higher-order functions, it allows functions to be nested, and supports currying.
-Scala’s case classes and its built-in support for pattern matching provide the functionality of algebraic types, which are used in many functional programming languages.
+Scala provides a lightweight syntax for defining anonymous functions, it supports higher-order functions, it allows functions to be nested, and it supports currying.
+Scala’s case classes and its built-in support for pattern matching provide the functionality of algebraic types, which are used in many functional languages.
 Singleton objects provide a convenient way to group functions that aren’t members of a class.

 Furthermore, Scala’s notion of pattern matching naturally extends to the processing of XML data with the help of right-ignoring sequence patterns, by way of general extension via extractor objects.
 In this context, for comprehensions are useful for formulating queries.
 These features make Scala ideal for developing applications like web services.

 Scala is statically typed

-Scala is equipped with an expressive type system that enforces at compile-time that abstractions are used in a safe and coherent manner.
+Scala’s expressive type system enforces, at compile-time, that abstractions are used in a safe and coherent manner.
 In particular, the type system supports: